 What it can fund

 SRSA (REAP-Flex) is available to small and rural school districts.
-In order to be eligible a school district must have fewer than 600 students and be defined as rural by the National Center for Education Statistics.
+In order to be eligible, a school district must have fewer than 600 students and be defined as rural by the National Center for Education Statistics.

 Grantees may use SRSA/REAP funds to carry out activities authorized under any of the following federal programs: